hero-image

 Syndication: USA TODAY - Source: Imagn

 Finally, I asked Araiza if he still had to contend with haters on social media or even in public.
-Unlike the way the Bills handled domestic abuse violations thrown at Von Miller, Araiza was declared guilty from the get go and never had the benefit of being innocent until proven guilty.
+Unlike the way the Bills handled domestic abuse violations thrown at Von Miller, Araiza was declared guilty from the get-go and never had the benefit of being innocent until proven guilty.

 “There will always be haters out there.
 They don’t know the facts of the story, nor do they care.
 You have to live your life and not worry about them.”

 Week 2 has just concluded, and the Chiefs scored a last-second victory over the Cincinnati Bengals.
-Araiza punted twice in that game; the first one went 49 yards and was downed at the Bengals one-yard line.
-The second traveled 63 yards then was down by the Chiefs on Cincinnati’s seven-yard line.
+Araiza punted twice in that game; the first one went 49 yards and was downed at the Bengals' one-yard line.
+The second traveled 63 yards and then was down by the Chiefs on Cincinnati’s seven-yard line.

 After what must have been a harrowing two years of being unemployed after false accusations of rape were thrown at him, Matt Araiza has seemingly found his pot of gold in the NFL.
 And in the early going, it seems the Chiefs are also cashing in after making the proper decision.